aharpt/BattleShip/documentation/README.md

 ## How to Start Developing with this Project
 #### 1. If you do not have a Github account, you will need to create one.
 #### 2. After you have a Github account, fork this repository so you have a copy on your Github account
-#### 3. Run the "git clone (followed by the repository url)" to clone down the repository on your local computer.
-You can get the url by clicking on the green "Code" button.
-Once you click the button, a dropdown will open and will provide a link to use.
+#### 3. Open the terminal and run "git clone (followed by the repository url)" to clone down the repository on your local computer.
+You can get the repository url by clicking on the green "Code" button.
+Once you click the button, a dropdown will open and will provide a url to use.
 Make sure the "HTTPS" option is selected.
 ### Developed By:
 #### 1. Aaron Harpt
 #### 2. Michael Cooley